Navigating towards a 'next normal’ after COVID-19

 Lessons from APAC wealth managers

-The dramatic impact of COVID-19 on individuals, communities, and organizations is unfortunately still unfolding.
-No financial institution will be immune to its effects.
+COVID-19 has had immense impact on individuals, industries and organisations.
+No financial institution is immune to its effects.
 Firms have taken rapid action to protect themselves, their employees and their clients, and are considering how to future-proof their business for a ‘post crisis’ world.

 In response to financial market turmoil, trading activities increased significantly, peaking in mid-March 2020: the average weekly trading volumes of Hong Kong's Hang Seng Index, for instance, were up almost 80%, compared with the same period in the previous year.
 As a result, leading wealth managers reported strong Q1 2020 results (e.g., operating income: UBS Global Wealth Management +14%, Credit Suisse International Wealth Management +6%).
 However, going forward, wealth managers will be facing lower valuations of client portfolios, for many the primary driver of fee income.